LukasJansen100/Portfolio-S3/proof/CI-CD.md

   ```
 </details>

+### Deployment research
+You can find a research paper about the deployment of Monkodash [over here](https://github.com/IPS3-DB04-Teun-Mos-Lukas-Jansen/Documentation/blob/main/ResearchDocuments.md).

 # Implementation Group Project
 The group project also has a relatively similar CI/CD.
 Including automated building, and testing.
 Static Code Analysis by SonarCloud.
-Pushing merges to main to [Dockerhub](https://hub.docker.com/r/judahlit/modus-1/tags)
+Pushing docker images from merges into main to [Dockerhub](https://hub.docker.com/r/judahlit/modus-1/tags)

-[Judah](https://github.com/judahlit) our Git Master, and has set up the CI/CD in the group project.